 Getting in your leafy greens has never been so delicious!
 The combination of black cherries and chocolate makes this healthy smoothie a treat to drink.
-Forget everything you've heard about those asterisks and fruit smoothies "for diabetics" -- this is a bombshell beverage anyone can enjoy!
+Forget everything you've heard about those asterisks and fruit smoothies "for diabetics" -- this is a bombshell beverage anyone can enjoy for any occasion!

 Smoothies are a fabulous occasional treat to get a hearty dose of fruits and vegetables into your diet.
 Because smoothies are loaded with fruits and vegetables, they also tend to be loaded with fiber.
 The healthy fruits and vegetables in each smoothie pack an extra nutrient punch and give you more than enough vitamins for the day.

 Cherries, Cacao, AND Spinach in a Smoothie?
 Of course!

 Fresh cherries are one of the most beloved fruits, and for good reason.
 They’re not only delicious but also pack vitamins, minerals, and plant compounds with powerful health effects.